bkper/stock-bot/README.md

 ### Account Properties

-- ```stock_fees_account```: Optional - The fees account used by the exchange account.
-The exchange account is identified by having an associated fees account.
+- ```stock_fees_account```: Optional - The fees account used by the broker account.
+The broker account is identified by having an associated fees account.

 ### Transaction Properties